Harvest collaborates and cultivates relationships with community organizations providing support and sharing God’s love with our neighbors.

 When disaster occurs locally or globally, Harvest supports the United Methodist Committee on Relief (UMCOR), the humanitarian relief and development arm of The United Methodist Church, with its gifts and service.
 Learn more about the UMCOR’s projects at https://umcmission.org/umcor/.

-Additionally, Harvest continues to explore new paths to turn love outward by being the hands and feet of the body of Christ in our community and supporting others while sharing the love of God.
+Additionally, Harvest continues to #ChooseLove by exploring new paths to be the hands and feet of the body of Christ in our community and supporting others while sharing the love of God.

 To learn more and get involved, contact Diane McCoy, Director of Care & Justice Ministries.